SeanE15/Project-/README.md

 **<p align="center"> Walkthrough of Program**

 I found this quite a challenging program to write.
 It combined many aspects of the course which we had covered, but also required me to learn how to use seaborn - which I found to be an excellent tool for data visualisation and analysis.
 The program starts by reading in the dataset 'iris.data' and outputs a summary of the raw data to a single text file.
-I then go on to analyse the data in various ways using the 3 species of Iris Flower; Iris Setosa, Iris Virginica and Iris Versicolor.
+It then goes on to analyse the data in various ways using the data of the 3 species of Iris Flower; Iris Setosa, Iris Virginica and Iris Versicolor.

 Using seaborn I started by creating a histogram plot of the three species of flower, comparing sepal length, sepal width, petal length and petal width across the three species.
-I also then allow the program to save the histograms as .png files to the repository for viewing.
+I also ask the program to save the histograms as .png files to the repository for viewing.
 I then created a distplot which combines the above histogram with a trendline running through it.
 I found this to be more visually appealing than just the histogram plot on it's own.

-I then went on to create a scatterplot of the 3 species which would help me to compare the sepal length/sepal width and the petal length/petal width of the 3 species.
+I then went on to create 6 scatterplots of the 3 species which would help me to compare the sepal length/sepal width and the petal length/petal width of the 3 species.
 There are 6 itterations/comparison scatterplots of the data which are displayed when the program is run.
 I included a legend with each scatterplot and made sure to correctly label the axes to avoid any confusion.

-I then created a pairplot - this is a combination all of the above data - combining the scatter plots and also distplots to show all of the information in one place.
+I then created a pairplot - this is a combination of all of the above data - combining the scatter plots and also distplots to show all of the information in one plot.
 I found this to be particularly appealing to look at and found that it helped give me a much wider view of the information contained within the dataset.

-I decided to add a boxplot as another challenge to myself to represent the data in a different way than I would have been used to.
-The boxplot showed some interesting differences between the species - showing that the Iris Setosa has much smaller petals than the other two species.
+I decided to add a boxplot as another challenge to myself to represent the data in a different way.
+The boxplot showed a much starker representation of the interesting differences between the species - showing that the Iris Setosa has much smaller petals than the other two species.
 It also clearly shows that the iris Virginica is the larger of the three species with much larger petals and only slightly smaller sepal width.

 Finally I added a jointplot which I found in the seaborn documentation.
 I found this combination of the scatterplot in the centre with the trendlines on the exterior a very appealing way of comparing the data - and used the program to compare Petal Length and Sepal Length.